JozoSlejko/ghost-azure/README.md

 ### Disaster recovery

-In regards to disaster recovery, the solution design supports deployment of.
+With regards to disaster recovery, elements of the solution support replication or failover to a paired region.
+Storage account is geo-replicated, database replication can be enabled to a paired region, container image deployed to a paired region, and Front Door is a global service.

 ## Deployment